lyang/braintree-rails-example/README.md

 Todo
 ===============
-Deprecating TR branch in favor of Braintree.js implementations
+Deprecating both S2S and TR branch in favor of Braintree.js implementations.

 Sandbox environment for testing
 ===============